maxwelljmckee/no-dux/README.md

 ```
 Easy!
 Now you have the whole store and you can get whatever you need.

-**IMPORTANT**: this method provides a snapshot of the store on page-load, but it will not receive stateful updates of the store as changes are made.
-To hook into stateful updates, you'll need to use the React extension, documented [here](#react-hooks-api).

 <br />

 [back to top](#no-dux)